 Also, as you progress and get items, your build may have a weak point here and there that you can patch up given the simple skill, rune, and passive changes listed below.

-Here, we discuss Playstyle Notes and build Build Adjustments.
+Here, we discuss Playstyle Notes and Build Adjustments.
 But there’s not gonna be much to say, as Shadow’s Mantle is an extremely narrow set to build around!

 KILL DEEZ ELITES.